Convex Equipartitions via Equivariant Obstruction Theory: Abstract

 \section{Abstract}

 We describe a regular cell complex model for the configuration space $F(\R^d,n)$.
-Based on this, we use equivariant obstruction theory to prove the prime power case of the conjecture by Nandakumar and Ramana Rao that every polygon can be partitioned into $n$ convex parts of equal area and perimeter.
-For a generalization of the conjecture we get a complete answer: It holds \emph{if and only if} $n$ is a prime power.
+Based on this, we use Equivariant Obstruction Theory to prove the prime power case of the conjecture by Nandakumar and Ramana Rao that every polygon can be partitioned into $n$ convex parts of equal area and perimeter.